mbarbag/e2e-data-engineering-zoomcamp-aws/README.md

 The pgAdmin access service can communicate with Postgres through the **private network** created when running docker-compose.

 The **Dockerfile** contains the ETL pipeline (*Python code*) to ingest data into that Postgres DB.

+## Terraform

+The `terraform/` folder contains all the Terraform setup required to create remote resources on AWS.

+The `main.tf` file includes the provider configuration to connect to AWS and create an S3 bucket.

+This configuration is intended to be executed from within an *EC2 instance* that has an IAM role attached with the appropriate permissions.